LegalShield Identity Theft Premium Review: Identity Theft Protection

 Family and Individual Pricing

-The Identity Theft Premium plan is a budget-friendly plan that protects two spouses for $24.95/month.
+The Identity Theft Premium plan is a budget-friendly plan that protects two spouses and up to eight dependents for $29.95/month.
 Members are also charged a one-time membership fee of $10 when they sign up.
-LegalShield allows Identity Theft Premium plan members to add up to eight children under the age of 18 for $1/month per child.
 This plan is available in all 50 states.

 The signup process is very different than all the other identity theft protection service we review because your identity theft protection doesn't begin the moment you sign up — yet LegalShield does give you the contact information for your legal firm that will serve as advisors for identity theft prevention tips.
 Instead you pay for the service and provide the information for your spouse as well as your dependents, you may add up to eight, then wait two business days for LegalShield to process your membership.